Skerwe/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-My attempt at the Advent of Code for 2021 using Java

 ```text
               _                 _            __    _____          _        ___   ___ ___  __
      /\      | |               | |          / _|  / ____|        | |      |__ \ / _ \__ \/_ |